4 Burning Questions After Watching “Mindhunter” Season Two

 You can count the number of female characters with speaking roles in Mindhunter on one hand, so it's disappointing that the female character with the second most screen time, Tench's wife Nancy, is emotionally compromised throughout the entire run of the second season.
 Of course, it's made clear why (before the traumatic incident with her son, she was perfectly normal).
 But episode after episode, her character is this bizarre combination of curt, combative, and completely unhinged.

 It's almost like the writers said, "Okay, Nancy needs to go crazy after her son does the thing, and everyone is going to understand and feel sympathetic towards her, because of this incredible trauma that's befallen her."
 And then they just kind of stopped writing her character from there.
 She doesn't learn anything new from this experience, and her journey doesn't impact the story at all.
 She's just kind of there—being a mess, and being mean to our beloved detective Bill.
 But maybe Nancy's spinout is so frustrating because of the severe juxtaposition between her and Bill.
 He is so painfully calm, logical, and reasonable.
 It makes you go: "Yea, Nancy!
 Can't you see how nuts this is?
 Get a grip!"
 In the end, though, it's not Nancy's fault.
 It's the writers.

 4. Why is Netflix making so much content about murderers?

-A. True crime is popular and will always attracts eyeballs.
+A. True crime is popular and will always attract eyeballs.

 B. You don't have to put work into the storytelling, since the material is already so salacious.